justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 {{<img caption="Degree of crystallinity versus annealing time.
 (Source: Turng and Srithep, 2014)" src="/imgs/blog-imgs/sous-vide-pla/crystallinity vs annealing time.JPG" >}}

+#### Their Results

 So what's the takeaway?
 Unfortunately, this paper only tested the heat resistance of the annealed samples, as it would have been interesting to see them evaluate other mechanical properties such as tension/compression and getting a stress/strain curve out of it all.
 But this at least sheds some insight on performing heat treatment on PLA; if it improves heat resistance, then it should also improve other (potentially related) mechanical properties.

-### Current Methods in the 3D Printing Community
+### Phase 2: A Review of Current Methods

-From a cursory search, annealing PLA seems to be a common, known method in squeezing a bit of extra mechanical performance out of printed parts.
+From a cursory search in the 3D printing community, annealing PLA seems to be a common, known method in squeezing a bit of extra mechanical performance out of printed parts.
 YouTubers Thomas Sanlader[^4] and Joe Mike Terranella[^5] have shown both quantitative and qualitative results in strength improvements by annealing.

+#### The Oven Bake Method

 Thomas' approach in testing oven-baked samples was nicely scientific, and warping was shown to be an issue since ovens aren't great at providing even, uniform heating.
-Joe's approach with boiling PLA was a good proof of concept, but it was only qualitative, his parts were floating in the water, and most importantly, no data was collected (savage).

 [^4]: [Bake your PLA and have it outperform everything else!](https://www.youtube.com/watch?v=CZX8eHC7fws), Thomas Sanladerer.
 [^5]: [Annealing MakerGeeks Raptor PLA - The Boil Method](https://www.youtube.com/watch?v=WmTGU3r53VU), Joe Mike Terranella.

 {{<img caption="Annealing various 3D printed plastics in an oven.
 (Source: Thomas Sanlader, YouTube)" src="/imgs/blog-imgs/sous-vide-pla/screencap-thomas-sanlader.JPG" >}}

+#### The Boiling Water Method

+Joe's approach with boiling PLA was a good proof of concept, but it was only qualitative, his parts were floating in the water, and most importantly, no data was collected (savage).

 {{<img caption="Boiling PLA for 10 minutes for extra strength.
 (Source: Joe Mike Terranella, YouTube)" src="/imgs/blog-imgs/sous-vide-pla/screencap-terranella.JPG" >}}

+#### Areas of Improvement

 Using water as a heat source is advantageous because it provides fairly uniform heating, but temperature control is fussy to maintain a specific temperature.
 Ovens are convenient since it provides a (moderately) temperature controlled chamber, but heat transfer from the heating element to the part is less than ideal and still leads to uneven heating.

 If only there was a way to combine the temperature control of an oven and uniform, stable heating of a water bath...

-### Annealing PLA with...
+### Phase 3: Annealing PLA with...
 Sous Vide?

 Yes, that's right.
 Sous vide is the ultimate hero of this story.